Unspoken Attraction Between Two People: How To Let Go

 If you have made some overtures about possibly taking your flirtation further and they have been continually rebuffed, this is another indication that it is time to let go.
 Your flirtatious friend might enjoy the flattery of your attention and might get a small ego boost each time you interact, but may not see the two of you with the potential for anything more than the occasional enjoyable interaction.
 It could also be that the person you are flirting with is already involved with someone else and enjoys their interactions with you too much to give them up altogether.
 In either case, while you can continue to enjoy your mutual attraction, you would do well to let go of the idea of it being anything other than a casual series of interactions rather than the beginning of a legitimate relationship.

-Unspoken attraction and letting go
+Unspoken attraction between two people and letting go

 Rawpixel